70s Fashion Trend for Women: Flared Legs, Disco and Platforms (Updated)

 Women's Fashion History of the Early Seventies

 I lived on the West Coast (and in Hawaii) during the early seventies, so my memories will not include what you (or your friends or your parents) wore if you lived on the East Coast, in the UK, in Australia, or... in Alabama.
-If you want to add anything, leave a message at the bottom of the page.

 - Miniskirts were usually made of denim or non-stretch cotton fabric.

-- Mini dresses had swirly, Pucci-like prints.
+- Mini dresses often had swirly, Pucci-like prints.